httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation or conveys a partial representation of a resource (eg. Range Requests).
+This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation or conveys a partial representation of a resource (eg. Range Requests [RFC7233]).

 Changes are semantically compatible with existing implementations and better cover both the request and response cases.